cindyjialiu/CV/README.md

 - Fashion Design and Engineering
 - BA 2:1

-## Experience

-**Twin Wholesale Ltd** (January 2016 to September 2017)
-*Buying and Production Manager*
-**Bgirl Fashion Ltd** (January 2014 to July 2015)
-*Fashion designer*

 ## Interests
-- Swimming - Enjoy the feeling when I
+- Swimming - I have been doing swimming since I was 6 years old and always enjoy it
-- Cooking - I could spend the whole day in the kitchen and making different cuisines
+- Cooking and Baking - I could spend the whole day in the kitchen and making different cuisines and desserts
+- Home Design
-- Baking - Love the
+- Gardening - Loving plants and the nature